Business insurance protects what you’ve worked hard to build

 - Do you and your partners or fellow shareholders have the funds to buy out your partner or their estate?

-To solve the potential issues mentioned above, typically, a robust buy-sell agreement is best to be supported by insurance to an agreed value on each business owners interest, as determined by an annual valuation.
+To solve the potential issues mentioned above, typically a robust buy-sell agreement is best to be supported by insurance to an agreed value on each business owners interest, as determined by an annual valuation.
 For example, if a business is equally owned by two owners and is valued at $300,000, the sum insured on the life of each business owner may be recommended to be $150,000.
 Annual reviews will ensure the sums always reflect the market value of the business.
 Of course, it’s best to confirm this with an adviser.

-As we’re not an insurance provider and aren’t owned by one (unlike some financial advice firms) our team of Authorised Financial Advisers can access all the best insurance providers across the country to ensure your business’s needs are met with the right level of cover to suit your developing needs.
+As we’re not an insurance provider and aren’t owned by one (unlike some financial advice firms) our team of financial advisers can access all the best insurance providers across the country to ensure your business’s needs are met with the right level of cover to suit your developing needs.
 So that you know our advisers (in this instance often referred to as an insurance broker) are truly putting your interests first, our advisers are all paid a salary instead of commission.
 They also have no incentive to promote one product over another.